History of space in Africa: The African upstream/space manufacturing sector

 In terms of ground-based observatories, the Hermanus Magnetic Observatory (HMO) was established as a recording station in the Cape of Good Hope (South Africa) in 1841.
 HMO provides important data relating to the geomagnetic field and is used to study the near-earth space environment.
 South Africa is also home to the Southern African Large Telescope (SALT)- the largest single optical telescope in the southern hemisphere.
 Moreover, South Africa also hosts the Hartebeeshoek Radio Astronomy Observatory (HartRao) and is currently joint host with Australia for the Square Kilometre Array Telescope (SKA), when completed will be the largest radio telescope on Earth, with a collecting area of over a square kilometre (one million square metres).
 Although the SKA will be located in the Karoo desert of South Africa, the project will also leverage extended facilities across the continent located in Botswana, Ghana, Kenya, Madagascar, Mauritius, Mozambique, Namibia, and Zambia.
 The most prominent of these extended facilities is located in Kutunse, Ghana and houses a 32m radio astronomy telescope.
 Other notable astronomical observatories on the continent include the Entoto Observatory and Research Centre, located on the 3,200-metre summit of Mount Entoto in Ethiopia and the 1.9m optical telescope at the Kottamia observatory, located about 80 km from the centre of Cairo.

+Table of African upstream/space manufacturing sector activities

 The African downstream/space applications sector

 While space programmes in the USA, Europe, and some cases, Asia, may be directed towards defence and planetary exploration, Africa’s space identity is forged around the use of space technologies and infrastructures to solve socio-economic problems.
 Therefore, majority of Africa’s space interests are focussed on the downstream (space applications) segment of the space value chain.
 The downstream segment of the space sector can be characterised into three main areas of interest: